Ernie Easter - Ed Tech III

 Fun facts about Mr. Olson: He likes juicing and children's books, beat-boxing and kites.
 He can pull off a no-look pass.
 He is currently planning his Viking repatriation and perfecting his recipe for breakfast Dutch babies.
 He has more freckles than passport stamps, but just barely.

-Molly comes to Baxter Academy with 10 years of experience in special education.
+Molly has over 12 years of experience in special education.
 Prior to 2014, she had worked primarily in early intervention, but she recently decided the challenge of teaching adolescents was appealing enough to make the move to high school.
 Molly has studied autism spectrum disorder as it relates to gender, neurodevelopment and social thinking at the graduate level.
-She is currently in the process of being certified as a special education teacher in Maine.
 Molly considers herself a passionate advocate for all students and cites her ability to create meaningful relationships with her students as the key component to her philosophy as an educator.
 Molly is also certified as a behavioral health professional which allows her to continue her work with younger children on the autism spectrum.

-In her spare time, Molly coaches The R.I.P.
-Tides of Maine Roller Derby, where she goes by the name Bea Nimble.
+In her spare time, Molly plays for Maine Roller Derby's all-star team The Port Authorities where she goes by the name Bea Nimble.
 If Molly wasn’t a teacher, she would be an interior designer so she could spend all her time at flea markets, thrift stores and yard sales finding homes for discarded antiques.
 Molly graduated with a Bachelor of Fine Arts in writing from the University of the Arts in Philadelphia.
-She lives in Portland with her partner Bobbi and their three silly dogs.
+She lives in South Portland with her beloved dog Lala.

 Fun Facts about Molly: She worked in reality television, is obsessed with true crime, has been a vegetarian for 20 years, can read tarot cards, talk astrology, and is wicked good on roller skates.